-Norman and Cheryl have graced us with a gift that is part classroom, part aron kodesh, and part memorial to Cheryl’s family.
-We do not say “thank you” under these circumstances, but rather, tizku lamitzvot.
+Norman and Cheryl have graced us with a gift that is part classroom, part Holy Ark, and part memorial to Cheryl’s family.
 Norm and Cheryl, may you be blessed with continued opportunities to teach and model serious, committed Jewish learning and living, for many years to come.

 Like Woody’s guitar, this scroll is a bit beaten up.
 You should look so good at 180 years old.
 It is not ritually fit, nor can it be brought into kosher status.
 A hundred and twenty years in a Central European Ark and two decades in an inglorious stack of scrolls in Prague have taken their toll.
 But if Woody Guthrie’s machine kills fascists, this machine buries them.

 With this machine as our guide, sixty years and more after Hitler’s defeat, we survive and thrive.
 In North America and Israel we find two of the most vibrant Jewish communities in the history of our people, and even amid the mass graveyard that is Central and Eastern Europe, there are signs of life.
 We know that all is not perfect, of course.
 Challenges, both external and internal, confront us.
 They always have, and they always will.
 But with Torah as a sign upon our hand and a symbol before our eyes, we are strong.